umrover/mrover-esw/docs/info/communication-protocols/index.md

 ### How Communication Works

-Each transaction between the leader and a follower begins with a Start Condition and ends with a Stop Condition.
+Each transaction between the leader and a follower begins with a start condition and ends with a stop condition.

 - Start Condition: occurs when the leader pulls SDA low while SCL is held high.
 - Stop Condition: occurs when the leader releases SDA high while SCL is held high.

-After a Start Condition the leader sends a message over the bus consisting of:
+After a start condition the leader sends a message over the bus consisting of:

 1. 7-bit address of follower
 2. Read/Write bit (0 = write, 1 = read)
 3. ACK bit (the addressed follower pulls SDA low to acknowledge its address was received)

 Then the actual data transfer begins, sending byte-by-byte with each byte followed by an ACK/NACK bit.
-After all data is sent the leader sends the Stop Condition and the bus waits for another transaction.
+After all data is sent the leader sends the stop condition and the bus waits for another transaction.

 ## CAN